Positive curvature and discrete abelian symmetry: Proof of Theorem

 \end{theorem} \begin{proof} First observe that $r\geq 6$ for all values of $n$.
 Moreover, we may assume that $m_4 \geq 7$, as the result holds by Theorem \ref{thm:nover2} for $m_4\leq 6$.
-In addition, we have $r \geq 6$.
 For simplicity, we pass to a subgroup $\Z_2^6 \subseteq \Z_2^r$.
 We modify the proof of Theorem \ref{thm:nover4PLUS} slightly to cover the following two cases: Case 1, where the isotropy representation of the kernel $\Z_2^2 \subseteq \Z_2^6$ of the induced action on $F_4$ has three non-trivial, pairwise inequivalent irreducible subrepresentations, and Case 2, where there are exactly two irreducible subrepresentations.

 {\bf Case 1:} The isotropy representation of the kernel $\Z_2^2 \subseteq \Z_2^6$ of the induced action on $F_4$ has three non-trivial, pairwise inequivalent irreducible subrepresentations.
-By Theorem \ref{Borel},
+By the \hyperref[Borel]{Borel Formula},

 so we have $k_4 \leq 3$.
-On the other hand, if $k_4 = 1$ or if $k_4 = 2$ and $m_4$ is odd, then Part (1) holds by the \hyperref[codim1]{Codimension One Lemma} or the \hyperref[codim2]{Codimension Two Lemma}.
+Moreover, if $k_4 = 1$ or if $k_4 = 2$ and $m_4$ is odd, then Part (1) holds by the \hyperref[Codim1]{Codimension One Lemma} or Part (1) of the \hyperref[codim2]{Codimension Two Lemma}.
 This leaves the following cases:

-In all four of these cases, Part 1 of Lemma \ref{lem:ECCshorten} implies the existence of another fixed-point set component $F_4'$ inside $F_5$ as in Part 3 of the \hyperref[codim2]{Codimension Two Lemma} when $k_4=2$ or Part 2 of the \hyperref[codim3]{Codimension Three Lemma} when $k_4=3$.
+In all four of these cases, Part (2) of Lemma \ref{lem:ECCshorten} implies the existence of another fixed-point set component $F_4'$ inside $F_5$ as in Part (3) of the \hyperref[codim2]{Codimension Two Lemma} when $k_4=2$ or Part 2 of the \hyperref[codim3]{Codimension Three Lemma} when $k_4=3$.
 Hence $F_4$ is a homotopy $S^{m_4}/\Z_l$ or $\CP^{\frac{m_4}{2}}$, as required for Conclusion (1).

 {\bf Case 2:} The isotropy representation of $\Z_2^2$ has exactly two irreducible subrepresentations.
-By Theorem \ref{Borel} $F_4 \subseteq F_5$ is an $m_4$-connected inclusion, so the topology of $F_4$ satisfies Part (1) by the \hyperref[Codim1]{Codimension One Lemma}, the \hyperref[codim2]{Codimension Two Lemma}, and the \hyperref[codim3]{Codimension Three Lemma} if $k_4 \leq 3$.
+By the \hyperref[Borel]{Borel Formula} $F_4 \subseteq F_5$ is an $m_4$-connected inclusion.
+There are three cases: $k_4 \leq 3$, $k_4=4$ and $k_4\geq 5$.

+If $k_4 \leq 3$, the topology of $F_4$ satisfies Part (1) by the \hyperref[Codim1]{Codimension One Lemma}, the \hyperref[codim2]{Codimension Two Lemma}, or the \hyperref[codim3]{Codimension Three Lemma}.